Dutch researchers test ways to party during the pandemic | DW | 22.03.2021

 "Everybody has a PCR test, a coronavirus test, 48 hours upfront, and only with a negative result you can enter the festival.
 That is the main measure we have," Lubberts said.

-The event participants are tested five days after each event.
-The results from the first six events are encouraging.
+Event participants are tested five days after each event, and so far, the results from the first six events have been encouraging.
 "Out of more than 6,000 people who attended these events so far, we only found five who might have been infected during or around the time of the events," Voss said.

 But the findings still have to evaluated by the Dutch authorities.
 "It is too early to have the real results already, but the first results we see are quite positive," Lubberts said.

-The festival didn't look much like a scientific experiment.
-Tessa and Suban clambered up a pillar overlooking the crowd.
+The festival didn't look much like a scientific experiment, with music lovers Tessa and Suban clambering up a pillar overlooking the crowd.
 Neither of them are wore masks, nor did most people.
 Suban wasn't worried.
 "We were all tested before, so everyone here is negative, so that's reassuring," she said.

 Voss expected as much.
 The festivalgoers are behaving much the same way as participants at the previous Fieldlab events.
 "During the party they will be very much less careful," he said.
 "They will take off their mask, they probably had some drinks, and they will party like they used to."